-Low Heart Rate Risks
+When to Worry About a Low Heart Rate

 To compensate for a slowly beating heart, your heart muscle might try to pump harder to keep up with your body’s demand for oxygenated blood.
 This can lead to high blood pressure (hypertension) and even heart failure, if your heart muscle works overtime for too long a period.
-A low heart rate is also paired sometimes with low blood pressure, a condition known as hypotension.
+A low pulse rate is also paired sometimes with low blood pressure, a condition known as hypotension.
 Low blood pressure is also a cause of syncope.

 However, research suggests that bradycardia does not increase the risk of cardiovascular disease—the precursor to a heart attack.
 A study led by Ajay Dharod, MD, an internal medicine specialist with Wake Forest Baptist Medical Center, found that a low heart rate by itself does not suggest an inevitable slide toward heart disease.
 “For a large majority of people with a heart rate in the 40s or 50s, who have no symptoms, the prognosis is very good,” Dr. Dharod says.
 “Our results should be reassuring for those diagnosed with asymptomatic bradycardia.”

 If you have bradycardia, but not other symptoms, you may not need any treatment.
 But if you do start to experience fainting or even frequent episodes of feeling lightheaded, or you start to experience chest pain, tell your doctor.
 If treatment is necessary, your doctor will need to determine the cause first.